oasis-tcs/openc2-usecases/SBOM-PoC/README.md

 this page will just link

 # 4 - Work Plan
 blah blah on how organized.
-Crib from NTIA SBOM Healthcare PoC and use their terminology and definitions (eg iterations, waves, ...)
+Crib from NTIA SBOM Healthcare PoC and use their terminology and definitions (eg iterations, waves, ...).
+In addition, define use cases and scenarios and how pairwise pyramid will work

 # 5 -
 .